For most organizations, the biggest cyber security threat isn't an issue of having the latest and most sophisticated technologies.

 Every employee or contractor needs to be aware of your cyber security protocol from day 1, as soon as they're hired and have access to your network.

-Including cyber security training in the onboarding process not only ensures that new employees know how to stay safe but also creates a culture of awareness.
+Including cyber security training in the employee onboarding process not only ensures that new employees know how to stay safe but also creates a culture of awareness.

-You can take a look at our Essential Cybersecurity Toolkit for some practical advice and easy tips for training employees.
+Take a look at our Essential Cybersecurity Toolkit for some practical advice and easy tips for training employees.

 Communicate the High Cost of a Security Breach